BonyChops/cygwin-container/README.md

 # cygwin-container
-Run cygwin on container (run on Linux!)
+Run cygwin on container (works on Linux!)

 # Setup
+More details, check out [here](https://qiita.com/advent-calendar/2021/nnct) (not yet available).
 You have to create iso image that works cygwin.

 ## Before you begin